- Places to Explore

 - Spanish Phrases

 Indigenous lore says that Chinchero, one of the valley's major Inca cities, was the birthplace of the rainbow.
 Frequent sightings during the rainy season might convince you of the legend's truth.
 Chinchero is one of the few sites in the Sacred Valley that's higher (3,800 meters or 12,500 feet) than Cusco.

-Today, tourists and locals frequent the colorful Sunday artisan market on the central plaza, an affair that gets rave reviews as being more authentic and less touristed than the larger market day in neighboring Pisac.
+Today tourists and locals frequent the colorful Sunday artisan market on the central plaza, an affair that gets rave reviews as being more authentic and less touristed than the larger market in neighboring Pisac.
 A corresponding Chinchero produce market for locals takes place at the entrance to town.
 The market is there on other days, but on Sunday there are artisans who travel from the high mountain villages to sell their wares.

 Elsewhere in Cusco and the Sacred Valley

 - Fodor's 100 Hotel Awards: Check out the winners of 2013

 - Weekend Getaways: Fodor's Recommends the Best Weekend Escapes in the US